purelb/purelb/content/operation/services/_index.md

-allocateLoadBalancerNodePorts | allocateLoadBalancerNodePorts: false |  By default nodeports are added for loadbalancers but are seldom required loadBalancerClass | loadBalancerClass: purelb.io/purelb | When multiple loadbalancer controllers are present, select the specified controller ipFamilyPolicy | ipFamilyPolicy: PreferDualStack | Selects which address families should be added to the services, SingleStack, PreferDualStack, RequireDualStack ipFamilies | ipFamilies: | enumerates IPv6 and/or IPv6
+allocateLoadBalancerNodePorts | allocateLoadBalancerNodePorts: false |  By default nodeports are added for loadbalancers but are seldom required loadBalancerClass | loadBalancerClass: purelb.io/purelb | When multiple loadbalancer controllers are present, select the specified controller ipFamilyPolicy | ipFamilyPolicy: PreferDualStack | Selects which address families should be added to the services, SingleStack, PreferDualStack, RequireDualStack ipFamilies | ipFamilies: IPv6 | Selects IPv4 and/or IPv6